dafny-lang/dafny/docs/_includes/Grammar.md

 that are allowed to appear in a Dafny identifier.
 These are

-* `'` because mathematicians like to put primes on identifiers and some ML programmers like to start names of type parameters with a "'".
+* `'` because mathematicians like to put primes on identifiers and some ML programmers like to start names of type parameters with a `'`,
-* `_` because computer scientists expect to be able to have underscores in identifiers.
+* `_` because computer scientists expect to be able to have underscores in identifiers, and
-* `?` because it is useful to have "?" at the end of names of predicates, e.g. "Cons?".
+* `?` because it is useful to have `?` at the end of names of predicates, e.g. "Cons?".

 ````grammar